QGIS: Refine Your Maps for Reporting and Publication

 Inset Map

-You can add your inset map to the blank space at the bottom (or side) of you map canvas, or you can put it on top of you main map in unused space.
-However, we don’t have an edge to snap our inset map on to, so guides are useful here too.
+You can add your inset map to the blank space at the side of you map canvas, or you can put it on top of you main map in unused space.
+We don’t have a lot of space around our map, so we’ll put it to the right.
+Guides are useful here too.

 • In the right menu, click Guides

-• Click the green + under Horizontal Guides
+• Click Add new guide under Horizontal Guides twice

 • Add your map by clicking the map icon in the left menu, or navigating Add Item > Add Map

-• Hover over the corner created by your guides, the mouse should snap to the corner
+• Hover over the corner created by the top horizontal guide and the vertical guide, the mouse should snap to the corner

 • Zoom out on the inset map, by selecting it from the Items tab and following the same approach as the Main map